Exposed beam ceiling design has experienced a dramatic surge in popularity in homes.

 An open ceiling plan can make even small rooms feel bigger.
 This is especially vital for shared living spaces like living rooms or kitchens.

 Lighting design can be incorporated around beams and trusses to highlight their detail.
-Chandeliers are perfect to frame them with, just like this wedding venue did.
+Chandeliers are perfect to frame them with.

 Adding Value to Your Home